 - Wash surfaces that come in contact with food.
 Use hot, soapy water and rinse with clear water.

 - Change dishcloths daily or after contact with raw meat, poultry or fish.
-Consider using paper towels and throw out after use.
+Consider using paper towels and throw them out after use.

 - Clean can-opener blade(s) often to remove food particles that can grow bacteria.

-Separate
+Step 2: Separate

-Don’t cross contaminate.
+Don’t cross-contaminate.
 Keep raw meat, poultry, and fish away from ready-to-eat foods.

 - Separate raw meat, poultry, fish, and eggs from other foods in your grocery cart, grocery bags and in the refrigerator.